sonnyp/Commit/README.md

 ## Features

-- Highlights overflow of subject line when it exceeds 69 characters
+- Highlights overflow of title when it exceeds 50 characters (customizable)
-- Inserts blank line between subject line and description
+- Inserts blank line between title and description
 - Spell checking
 - Comments are readonly and excluded from "Select All"
 - Displays project folder and branch in window header